thoughtbot/superglue/docs/configuration.md

 You've installed Superglue and now you're ready to configure your app.
-Chances are, the first thing you'll want to add a progress bar to your app.

 ## `application_visit.js`

 !!! tip
-    If you want a progress bar, this is likely the first thing you'll want to configure after installation.
+    If you want a [progress bar], this is the first thing you'll want to configure after installation.

 This file contains the factory that builds the [remote] and [visit] function that will be passed to your page components and used by the